stldo/gatsby-plugin-minify-classnames/README.md

 # gatsby-plugin-minify-classnames

 Minify classnames created with CSS Modules.
-This plugin is compatible with official Gatsby PostCSS, Sass and Less plugins.
+This plugin is compatible with official Gatsby Less, Sass, Stylus and PostCSS plugins.

 ```css
 /* Without gatsby-plugin-minify-classnames */